Plasticcaz/timed_cache/README.md

 If the value is missing when the user tries to retrieve a value from the `TimedCache`, or the value has outlived the specified storage `Duration` of the cache, the value will be regenerated using a specified function.

+NOTE: In the current implementation, invalid values will remain in memory until the next time it is queried, and then a new value will be created.
+This may be considered a memory leak, though this was by design.

 ## Example:

 ```rust